-Supporting artisans at the nexus where
+Supporting artisans at the nexus where tourism, conservation, and handcraft development meet

 Launched in 2007, the Artisan Fund positively affects the communities where National Geographic-Lindblad Expeditions explores by supporting and empowering local artisans.

 Guests can find a robust selection of handmade goods for purchase in the fleet’s shipboard Global Galleries and Markets—from beaded jewelry to woven baskets.
-Five percent of all sales are earmarked for the Fund, which goes towards artisan training programs, workspaces and equipment, and other educational projects, creating a renewable cycle of support.
+A portion of all sales are earmarked for the Fund, which goes towards artisan training programs, workspaces and equipment, and other educational projects, creating a renewable cycle of support.
 Purchasing these items allows you to connect more deeply with the people and places you’re visiting while also making a difference in an artisan’s life.

 Expedition Spotlight: The Greenlandic Sheep Wool Project